10 Hilariously Unfortunate Names in Spanish

 I would imagine this to be a case similar to our friend Usnavy.
 It’s possible that one day a Spanish speaker overheard an English speaker overusing the word “frankly” as they spoke and they liked it enough to name their child Francly.
 To be fair, it’s a phonetically pleasing word, and I’m sure their kid is going to grow into an honest person.

-Some other examples are Armando Casas (building houses) and Armando Torres (building towers).
+Some other examples of these names in Spanish are Armando Casas (building houses) and Armando Torres (building towers).

 Soyla is a name with a lot of potential.
 By itself, it doesn’t stand out too much, but when paired with the right surname any Soyla’s personality will stand out more.
 Soyla can be broken into two syllables: soy-la.
 Soy la means “I’m the” in Spanish.